NiDerLander/TouchDesigner-AKAI_APC_40_MKii/README.md

 See the Communications Protocol Documentation page 10

-All buttons, sliders and knobs are mapped, except [A|B] track buttons (they have three states, sot not sure how to do them yet)
+All buttons, sliders and knobs are mapped, except [A|B] track buttons (they have three states, so not sure how to do them yet)

 How to use: